lspector/Clojush/README.txt

             A tagged-code-macro-erc is provided to generate random tagged-code macros in pushgp runs.
 A new example, codesize20, provides a simple demonstration of the use of tagged-code macros.
+          - Replaced walk-based code-manipulation with walklist functions that only traverse list structure.
+This fixes an interaction between map literals (e.g. tagged-code macros) and program structure.

 ACKNOWLEDGEMENTS